May 30, 2023

 How To Serve

-- Self-Serve: Pour the fruity salsa into a big, colorful serving bowl and set it on a large platter.
+• Self-Serve: Pour the fruity salsa into a big, colorful serving bowl and set it on a large platter.
 Pile the chips on the platter around the bowl.
-Add a big spoon and allow everyone to scoop out their own servings of the salsa onto their plates and take some chips from the platter.
+Add a big spoon and allow everyone to scoop out their own servings of the salsa.

-- Table Snacks: If having a socially distant get-together, have bowls of the fruit salsa and cinnamon sugar chips in the center of every table so that guests can snack on this sweet treat any time, right at their own table.
+• Table Snacks: Have bowls of fruit salsa and cinnamon sugar chips in the center of every table so that guests can snack on this sweet treat any time, right at their own table.

 This simple fruit salsa would be great to finish off a dinner of these amazing shrimp and chicken tacos with homemade white queso dip, or even put out as a tasty afternoon snack for the whole family.